 Sylvia Olsen was born and brought up in Victoria, BC.
-At seventeen she married and moved to Tsartlip First Nation.
-For more than thirty years she lived and worked and raised her four children in the Tsartlip community.
+At 17 she married and moved to Tsartlip First Nation.
+For more than 30 years she lived and worked and raised her four children in the Tsartlip community.
 Sylvia is a historian specializing in Native/white relations in Canada.
 As a writer, she often finds herself exploring the in-between places where Native and non-Native people meet.

 Sylvia is also an award-winning author of over twelve children’s and adult books including Working with Wool, a history of the Cowichan Sweater, which won the Lieutenant-Governor’s Medal for Historical Writing in 2010.
 She lives on the Saanich Peninsula, near Victoria, British Columbia.

 SYLVIA OLSEN spent 15 years buying and selling Cowichan sweaters from a shop behind her home on the Tsartlip Indian Reserve near Victoria, British Columbia.
 She learned a great deal about the Coast Salish and their famous sweaters, and she also listened to the knitters’ stories of life, love, dreams, and disappointments.
 Drawing on this wealth of experience, and with her own stories to tell, Olsen has written a collection of essays about knitting, design, community, family, and the creation of narratives from both wool and words.
 Complemented by seven of Olsen’s original knitting patterns, Knitting Stories is inspiring, thought-provoking, and entertaining.